codingspeedup/jhipster-execdoc-poc/README.md

 # jhipster-execdoc-poc
-using execdoc framework to generate applications with JHipster
+Proof of concept for using execdoc framework to build web applications with the JHipster generator.